 d.
-The default print profile is "Normal Quality" in the Print settings window.
-This profile uses a layer thickness (also called resolution) of 0.16mm.
+The default printer profile is "Normal Quality" in the Print settings window.
+This profile uses a layer thickness (also called resolution) of 0.16mm, in the middle of the slider.
 This profile will work well for most of your print jobs.